Queueing in the Mist: Buffering and Scheduling with Limited Knowledge: Simulation Study

 \subsubsection{The Effect of Missing Information}

-\itamar{revised paragraph below.} Figure~\ref{fig:M} illustrates the performance ratio of our algorithms as a function of the expected number of $U$-packets arriving during the HIGH state, where we vary the value of $\alpha$ from 0 to 1.
+Fig.~\ref{fig:M} illustrates the performance ratio of our algorithms as a function of the expected number of $U$-packets arriving during the HIGH state, where we vary the value of $\alpha$ from 0 to 1.
 This provides further insight as to the performance of each algorithm as a function of the intensity of unknown packets.
 We recall that for our choice of parameters, the values of $\alpha$ translate to having the expected number of unknown packets per cycle during the HIGH state vary from 0 to 10.
 As one could expect, the performance ratio of \SAM\ and of all versions of \SAO\ degrades as the amount of uncertainty increases.

 Finally, we study the intensity of exploring unknown packets, as depicted by the choice of parameter $r$ which determines whether a cycle is an admittance cycle or not.
-The results depicted in Figure~\ref{fig:r} consider the case of high uncertainty, where $M$ is essentially unbounded, and all arriving packets are unknown.
+The results depicted in Fig.~\ref{fig:r} consider the case of high uncertainty, where $\alpha=1$, that is, all arriving packets are unknown.

 Observe first the special case where $r=0$, which represents an extreme case, in which, although all arriving packets are unknown, our algorithms do not explore any new packets, and actually degenerate to a simple FIFO, and therefore exhibit identical performance.
 Increasing the admittance probability $r$, however, yields a steady increase in performance, albeit with diminishing returns.
 Similar results were obtained also when some of the packets are known, but with smaller marginal benefits.
 These results coincide with our analytic results, which further validate our algorithmic approach.